Jatoxo/Minimachine/readme.md

 Macromachine is the best Assembly emulator, using efficient code as well as an nice looking and clean UI.
-Even people new to Assembly will have no problem learning it using the Macromachine
+Even people new to Assembly will have no problem learning it using the Macromachine.

 As Lead Programmer [Jatoxo] says
 > I love writing assembly in the Macromachine,
 > it just feels natural and intuitive.